 In the event of non-payment of our fees in accordance with our Terms of Engagement, we may engage the services of tracing, debt collection agents, Solicitors and debt enforcement companies and notify credit referencing agencies accordingly.

 We may need to share your personal data with regulators including Claims Management Regulator, Financial Conduct Authority, Information Commissioners Office, and Financial and Legal Ombudsman.

-We use third-party firms who provide essential storage arrangements (including call recordings), software and support to our infrastructure.
+We use third-party firms that provide essential storage arrangements (including call recordings), software and support to our infrastructure.

-We use professional legal, consultancy and accountancy services to help us fulfil our legal obligations.
+We use professional legal, consultancy and accountancy services to help us fulfill our legal obligations.